-Bank of Ireland is the parent of a group of subsidiary companies (together with Bank of Ireland, the Group) operating in the financial services sector.
+Bank of Ireland is the parent of a group of subsidiary companies (together with Bank of Ireland Group plc, the Group) operating in the financial services sector.

 Bank of Ireland was established as a chartered corporation by an Act of the Irish Parliament of 1781/2 and by a Royal Charter of King George III in 1783.
-The Group is one of the largest financial services groups in Ireland with total assets of €131 billion at 31 December 2015.
-The address of the registered office of Bank of Ireland is 40 Mespil Road, Dublin 4, Ireland and the telephone number of its registered address is +353 1 661 5933.
+The Group is one of the largest financial services groups in Ireland with total assets of €132 billion at 30 June 2020.
+The address of the registered office of Bank of Ireland is 40 Mespil Road, Dublin 4, Ireland and the telephone number of its registered address is +353 1 637 8000.

 The Group provides a broad range of banking and other financial services.
-These services include: current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension and protection products.
+These services include; current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension and protection products.
 All of these services are provided by the Group in Ireland with selected services being offered in the UK and internationally.

 The Group generates the majority of its revenue from traditional lending and deposit taking activities as well as fees for a range of banking and transaction services.

-The Group operates an extensive distribution network of 244 branches and over 1,200 ATMs in the Republic of Ireland and access to approximately 11,600 branches and over 2,500 ATMs in the UK via the Group's relationship as financial services partner with the UK Post Office.
-The Group also has access to distribution in the UK via its partnership with the AA and also through a number of strategic intermediary relationships.
+The Group operates an extensive distribution network of c.
+261 branches and c.1,409 self-service devices in the Republic of Ireland.
+The Group also has access to distribution in the UK via its partnership with the AA and through a number of strategic intermediary relationships

-The Group is organised into four trading divisions to effectively service its customers as follows: Retail Ireland, Bank of Ireland Life, Retail UK and Corporate & Treasury.
+The Group is organised into four trading segments as follows: Retail Ireland, Wealth and Insurance, Retail UK and Corporate and Treasury; and one support division, Group Centre, to effectively serve its customers.